sheagcraig/yo/README.md

 2. Open the project in XCode and set the App Icon to your desired icon.
 See the Icon section below for more info on this.
 3. Build.
 (CMD-B)
 4. Copy the built app (Contextual-click on the Products->yo.app->Show in Finder) wherever you see fit, although ```/Applications/Utilities``` seems like a suitable place.

+Note: If you Run/(CMD-R) from XCode, it will just report back usage with a commandline parsing error.
+Just ignore that and run from the commandline.

 ### Usage
 You must call the app from the commandline, from the actual binary inside.
 Feel free to alias or ln to this file to avoid the long filename in the future.